LizH90/CV/README.md

 ## Hobbies

-In my spare time I like to play hockey with Wapping Hockey Club, whether its league hockey in winter or summer hockey to keep up the fitness levels.
-I enjoy reading and I’m currently working my way through a lot of classics.
-When I have time I love to cook from one of my many recipe books or check out a new restaurant I’ve read about.
-I also love exploring new places either in London or completely new countries.
+- Playing hockey, whatever the season to keep up fitness levels
+- Love to cook in my spare time or try a new restaurant I've read about, I am running out of space for my recipe books
+- If I have a quiet moment you'll find me working my way through a new book
+- I also love exploring new places either in London or completely new countries